16 Best Wiki Software Tools in 2026

 Learn more about the differences between a knowledge base and a wiki: Wiki vs knowledge base.

 There is a wide variety of wiki software tools to choose from, and while they share a name, they solve very different problems.
-In this guide, we will go over the main wiki types:
+Understanding the main categories helps narrow down your options.

 First, it's important to distinguish between public and private wiki software.